 Key points for this issue

-- Housing market activity appears to be stabilising at more normal levels, with Registers of Scotland statistics showing that there were 26,324 residential property sales registered across Scotland in Q2 2021.
-Whilst this was an annual increase of 181.9%, this can be explained by the low level of transactions in Q2 2020 as a result of the home move restrictions.
-Relative to the 4 year average for Q2 (2016 – 2019), transactions were up by 2.2%.
+- After a period of significant volatility, housing market activity appears to be stabilising at more normal levels, with Registers of Scotland statistics showing that there were 21,553 residential property sales registered across Scotland in Q1 2022.
+Whilst this was an annual decrease of 24.2%, this can be explained by the post-lockdown elevated level of transactions in Q1 2021.
+Relative to Q1 2019, transactions were up by 10.0%.

-- The strongest annual price growth by property type was for detached and terraced properties, 11.1% and 10.9% respectively.
-Flats increased by the lowest amount, increasing by an annual 8.6%.
-(Source: UK HPI)
+- The strongest annual price growth by property type in Q1 2022 was for detached properties, up by an annual 15.3%, whilst flats increased by the lowest amount, increasing by 6.8%.
+(Source: UK HPI).

-- Private housing rental price growth remains moderate, rising by an annual 1.6% in nominal terms but falling by 1.6% in real terms in August 2021, due to a spike in CPI inflation in August.
+- Private housing rental price growth has started to increase, rising by an annual 3.1% in nominal terms but falling by 5.4% in real terms in May 2022, due to a spike in CPI inflation.
 (Source: ONS)

-- There has been a reduction in high LTV mortgage lending due to the impact of Covid-19.
-Data from the FCA for Q2 2021 shows that 2.0% of gross mortgage advances in the UK had an LTV ratio over 90%, down 2.8 percentage points on Q2 2020.
+- Following a significant reduction due to the impact of Covid-19, there has been an increase in high LTV mortgage lending recently.
+Data for Q1 2022 shows that 3.9% of gross mortgage advances in the UK had an LTV ratio over 90%, up 2.8 percentage points on Q1 2021.
 (Source: FCA).
-However, recently there has been a strong recovery in the number of high LTV products, with the number of 95% LTV mortgages products increasing from 8 in December 2020 to 283 in September 2021.
-(Source: Moneyfacts Mortgage Treasury Report).
+This has been driven by the strong recovery in the number of high LTV products, with the number of 95% LTV mortgages products increasing from 14 in June 2021 to 347 in June 2022.
+(Source: Moneyfacts).

-- There were 15,852 new build homes completed over the one year period to September 2020, an annual decrease of 28% (6,132 homes) on the previous year, with activity levels being affected by the introduction of COVID-19 lockdown measures from March to late June 2020.
-(Source: Scottish Government).
+- There were 20,056 all-sector new build homes completed over the one year period to September 2021, an annual increase of 26.3% (4,174 homes) on the previous year, in which activity levels were affected by Covid-19 related lockdown measures.
+(Source: SG).

 Housebuilding Material Prices